JaimeValdemoros/heos2mqtt/README.md

 # Oct 23 13:28:11 pi-zero heos2mqtt-commands[3705]: MQTT topic: heos/raw/commands
 ```

-(no commands yet - let's go do that now)
+(no commands yet - let's do that now)

 ## Sending a command